 JPMorgan Chase & Co.
-(JPM)’s traders lost money on two days during the fourth quarter, down from 10 in the prior three months, as the largest U.S. bank stabilized a wrong- way bet on credit derivatives.
+(JPM:US)’s traders lost money on two days during the fourth quarter, down from 10 in the prior three months, as the largest U.S. bank stabilized a wrong- way bet on credit derivatives.

 Losses occurred on 41 days in 2012, compared with 27 days in the prior year, New York-based JPMorgan said in a securities filing today.
 The firm made money on 220 out of 261 trading days, earning more than $200 million on eight days, the bank said.

 Chief Executive Officer Jamie Dimon, 56, ousted traders and managers and replaced senior managers after the firm’s chief investment office had more than $6.2 billion in losses last year in the so-called London Whale episode.
 The unit, assigned to invest the bank’s idle cash until needed, amassed a portfolio of credit derivatives that generated the company’s biggest trading loss ever.

 The errant trade caused value-at-risk, or VaR, which measures the most the bank might lose on 95 percent of trading days, to surge 50.5 percent to $152 million in 2012 from an average of $101 million in the same period last year.

 The results aren’t directly comparable because the firm changed its model twice in 2012 in an attempt to improve accuracy.